2008 attacks on Uttar Pradeshi and Bihari migrants in Maharashtra: February

 On 3 February, immediately after clashes with SP, MNS workers assaulted North Indian taxi drivers and vandalised their vehicles in Dadar, Mumbai.
 The police faced strong criticism for remaining mute spectators as MNS workers assaulted North Indians.
 A departmental inquiry was instituted against the police inaction.
 Inspector Motiram Kadam and sub-inspector Deepak Pawar, who were assigned duty at Dadar, were suspended for dereliction of duty.
 Later, over 25 MNS workers were arrested on charges of rioting.
 In the night, 150 suspected MNS activists ransacked Pratap talkies in Thane, pulled out the print of the Bhojpuri film "Saiyan se Solah Singaar" and burned it because Bhojpuri is the regional language spoken in the states of Uttar Pradesh and Bihar.
 The rioters also damaged the theatre and destroyed the seats.
 A similar incident was reported in Nashik.

 The next day in Mumbai, two motorcycle-borne MNS supporters hurled bottles at Amitabh Bachchan's bungalow at Juhu.
 A group of MNS workers barged inside the booking office of the Grant Road railway station, damaged the booking office windows and tore off posters of a newly released Bhojpuri film put up there.
 Party workers resorted to stone throwing in some parts of Kandivli, a North-Mumbai suburb that has a sizeable North Indian lower middle-class population.
 In the Central-Mumbai suburb of Bandra, a clash ensued when MNS workers tried to plant party flags at an open market dominated by North Indians.

 The offices of Bhojpuri actor Manoj Tiwari and Bihari Indian National Congress leader Sanjay Nirupam were stoned by MNS supporters on 5 February.
 Two days later, a group of 20 to 25 MNS activists forced themselves into the Central Mumbai office of the Bombay Taximen's Union, where they assaulted office staff and damaged property.
 In response to the attack, the 55,000-strong Union immediately called for a flash strike.
 The strike was then called off after R. R. Patil, the Home Minister of Maharashtra, assured the Union of justice and safety.
-An advocate named Arvind Shukla filed a Public Interest Litigation (PIL) seeking directions to the Election Commission to derecognise MNS in view of its "anti-national activities".
+An advocate named Arvind Shukla filed a Public Interest Litigation (PIL) seeking directions to the Election Commission to de-recognise MNS in view of its "anti-national activities".